 Affordable, traditional woven cotton tickings; striped, checked and patterned natural fabrics, the majority of which are made in the UK & Europe plus a huge choice of 100% linen fabrics in a variety of weights and colours.
 Their range includes lining fabrics, curtain poles and haberdashery so you can start curtain-making with all the sundries you need for the job and, if you want them to make for you, a dedicated website explaining the ordering process with a great gallery of examples.
 Tinsmiths’ upholstery fabrics are all tested for durability and include wool plaids, herringbones and heavyweight linens for traditional fixed upholstery and for loose covers.
 Tinsmiths’ Ledbury shop hold stock and provide a free on-line sampling service to make sure the customer gets exactly what they require.

 Blithfield is an elegant collection of home furnishing fabrics and wallpapers, founded in 1997 by Anne Dubbs and Liz Downing.
 The collection is known for its extensive range of beautifully colored printed and woven designs, the majority of which are based on archival documents.
 Blithfield’s lovely designs are at home in both contemporary and traditional settings.
 The Blithfield collection includes Peggy Angus’s designs.
 Peggy Angus, 1904-1993, was a notable English artist and teacher, who created tile and wallpaper designs in the mid 20th century.
+The Spencer Collection is the latest range of fabric and wallpaper designs from Blithfield.

 Cloth & Clover’s designer Tania McIvor looks to the past when designing her fabric range, in particular to antique printed textiles and traditional arts and crafts.
 The fabrics have a rustic prettiness and are evocative of the faded comfort of historic country house interiors.
 Keen to support British craftsmanship, Cloth & Clover’s designs are printed in England on a Scottish linen base cloth.